 Heights of Abraham

-Show caverns and country park located on the hillside above Matlock, reached on foot or, more excitingly, by cable car.
+The Heights of Abraham are show caverns and a country park located on the hillside above Matlock.
+The attraction can be reached on foot or, more excitingly, by cable car.
 A great place to learn about the social history of the area.
-Two playgrounds for the younger members of your group.
+There are two playgrounds for the younger members of your group.
 Watch this short video to get a better understanding of what it’s all about!

 Crich Tramway Village

 Ride these wonderful old trams (all day if you’d like) along the mile-long track at Crich Tramway Village.
-Various stops take you to different parts of the site, to visit an outdoor play area, woodland walk, mining display and picnic area.
-Beside all of that, at the terminus, you can also visit a soft play area, the Red Lion pub, Rita’s tearooms, the old-fashioned sweet shop, the workshop viewing gallery and discover the ‘Century of Trams’ exhibition.
+Various stops take you to different parts of the site; to visit an outdoor play area, woodland walk, mining display and picnic area.
+Beside all of that you can also visit a soft play area, the Red Lion pub, or Rita’s tearooms.
+Additionally, there’s an old-fashioned sweet shop, the workshop viewing gallery and a ‘Century of Trams’ exhibition.

 There are themed and special events throughout the year

 Cromford Mills forms part of the UNESCO World Heritage Site of Derwent Valley Mills.
 It’s one of Richard Arkwright’s more northerly mills and has been developed as a gateway to the wider World Heritage site.